calmm-js/documentation/introduction-to-calmm.md

 Testability is especially important in a language such as JavaScript that is notorious for its YOLO roots.
 As much as possible, we want parts of our UI logic to be unit-testable in addition to being amenable to other forms of testing.
-Besides having parts than can be tested, it is also important to avoid having to make testing otherwise difficult.
+Besides having parts that can be tested, it is also important to avoid having to make testing otherwise difficult.
 For example, if an approach requires everything to be asynchronous, it means that unit-tests also have to be asynchronous, which tends to complicate things.